 Program sheets are available in the Fine Arts office or by emailing Theresa Berbet, the Department's academic advisor.

 A grade of "D" in any department course 300-level or above may not be used to fulfill a departmental requirement.

-All students who wish to be admitted to the Department of Fine Arts as a major or minor in Studio Art or Art History must submit an Application for Admission for a Major in Fine Arts to the Department of Fine Arts.
-To qualify for admission to the department students must be admitted to the University in Good Standing and have a minimum cumulative GPA of 2.0 or above.
+All students who wish to be admitted to the Department of Fine Arts as a major or minor in Studio Art or Art History must submit an Application for Admission to Department of Fine Arts to the Department of Fine Arts.
+To qualify for admission to the department students must be admitted to the University in Good Standing and have a minimum cumulative GPA of 2.5 or above.
 Students applying for admission to the minor in art or art history must already be admitted to a major.

 Completing the BA in Art History